neoforged/NeoForge/docs/SUPPORT.md

  - **Minecraft Version:** Although many developers can deduce the Minecraft version in use from the mod's version, it is still an important piece of information to include, since it helps maintainers more easily decide whether to look into your issue at all or whether to close it right away due to being for an outdated version.
  - **NeoForge Version:** The NeoForge API is in constant flux and while breaking changes are limited to major Minecraft updates, new bugs or regressions might creep in during active development or newer versions than a mod was built with might change semantics slightly that manifest themselves for this mod.
  - **Mod Version:** Just like the NeoForge and Minecraft version, this is crucial for quickly telling where an issue might come from. *If you're reporting an issue caused by NeoForge that only occurs with a certain mod installed, include this mod here.
-No mod version is required if it's a pure Forge bug.*
+No mod version is required if it's a pure NeoForge bug.*
  - **Complete List of Mods:** In order to reliably analyze a bug, developers need the exact same context as you do when trying to find its cause.
 Hence, you should always include a *full list of mods with their corresponding version* in your report.
 Note that you should probably only include the ones you found by [isolating the issue](#isolating-an-issue).
  - **Steps to Reproduce:** You should always include a list of steps required to provoke an issue to occur.
 Without it, developers can only take rough guesses at what might cause the bug.
 Try to reduce the amount of steps to a bare minimum, to make reproducing the issue easier.
 If you require a sophisticated setup to get even close to the issue, you might want to consider including your save file in your report.
  - **Full Log:** This is probably the most important part of your bug report.
-You *always* have to include the full log (`debug.log` from earlier), since it is the only way of telling what has caused an issue in code. *Do not* paste the full log as plain text in your report, but use [GitHub Gist](https://gist.github.com) instead and link to that from your report.
+You *always* have to include the full log (`debug.log` from earlier), since it is the only way of telling what has caused an issue in code. *Do not* paste the full log as plain text in your report, you should use [GitHub Gist](https://gist.github.com) instead and link to the gist in the report.

 ### Markdown Issue Template
 GitHub and BitBucket allow you to use the Markdown format for writing your issues.
 Below you can find a simple template that you can copy and fill in with your data. `{variables}` are written in braces and are supposed to be replaced by you with the information the variable name indicates.
 Everything behind two slashes (`//`) has to be interpreted as a comment and should be removed.
 If you want to include any link, you have to write in the `[title](url)` form.
 For further information on Markdown, see [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).